Add To Favorites

 Cabin: Use corrugated cardboard or peel away the top layer of paper on cardboard to expose the corrugated layer inside.
 Cut the corrugated cardboard vertically to make a cabin and horizontally to form a roof.

 With Crayola Markers, draw a door, windows, and color indentations on the roof.
 Glue the roof to the cabin.
 Glue the cabin in front of the painted sky.

 Trees and shrubs: Using various shades of green Crayola Crayons, cover a few coffee filters.
 Draw lines of green and yellow washable marker on top of the crayoned area.
 Spray the filters with water.
 Dry.

 Cut brown construction paper for tree trunks.
 Glue coffee filters to trunks and to the background of the diorama.
 Crumble other coffee filters into a ball and cover them with painted coffee filters to form shrubs.
 Glue them in front of the cabin.

 Harriet Tubman: On white construction paper with Crayola Colored Pencils, draw a picture of a Harriet Tubman dressed in clothing typical of the 1800s.
 Use Crayola Multicultural Crayons or Multicultural Markers for her face and hands.
 Glue her to the ground in front of the cabin.
 If needed, glue a craft stick to her back for support.

-Ask an adult to do these steps: Set an iron on cotton, with no steam, and preheat it.
+Have an adult iron the fabric: Set an iron on cotton, with no steam, and preheat it.
 Place the iron in one spot, press down, then lift and move the iron to another spot.
 Repeat until the entire design has been transferred.
 Gently lift design paper.
 Cool.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step